Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Preliminaries

 Under the Thom identification, the map \(H^1(E;\F_2)\to H^0(F;\F_2)\) records the value of a class on a meridian circle of \(F\).
 Thus \(\phi\) evaluates nontrivially on every meridian.
-Equivalently, if one chooses a properly embedded compact \(3\)-manifold \(S\subset E\) Poincar\'e dual to \(\phi\), then \(S\) meets each meridian circle once mod \(2\).
-The associated connected double cover

-may therefore be obtained geometrically by cutting \(E\) open along \(S\) and gluing two copies of the resulting manifold crosswise.
-In algebraic terms, \(\phi\) induces a surjective homomorphism
+In particular, \(\phi\neq 0\).
+Since \(E\) is connected, the associated homomorphism

-hence a connected double cover; see, for example, \cite[Section~1.3]{Hatcher}.
+is surjective.
+Hence \(\phi\) determines a connected double cover